antfu/talks/2025-05-23/src/slides.md

 </div>

 <!--
-So for today, I'd like to talk about the new ESLint Config, what you can do with it, and how how you can get type-safety for your configuration.
+So for today, I'd like to talk about the new ESLint Config, [click] what you can do with it, and [click] how how you can get type-safety and good developer experience for your configuration.

 Almost 12 years since ESLint came out, at this moment, it's easily one of the most popular tools in the JavaScript ecosystem that almost every project uses.
 Despite it has been around for such a long time, it's a tool that is still constantly improving and evolving.
 -->